TheYaINN/TaskMaster-App/README.md

 # TaskMaster

-- Rework data model (esp.
-ViewModels!!) and its handling
+- Rework data model (especially ViewModels!!) and its handling
+- refactor adaptors(Recyclerview, Task, List especially) even more if possible (Or abstracting them to avoid duplicate code in the viewholders)